 Bart Massey, M.Ed, an experienced entrepreneur who has launched and managed multiple startup ventures, is Director of Operations for the USA Drone Port.
 Bart is also the HCTC Director of Technology Solutions, a licensed drone pilot, teaches both introductory classes about drone technologies as well as a course designed to prepare students for their pilot’s license certification exam, and has written several books that help individuals prepare to become licensed drone pilots.

-The USA Drone Port’s Governing Board comprises the following entities: The Perry County Fiscal Court, Knott County Fiscal Court, Hazard Community and Technical College and the Wendell Ford Regional Airport Board.
+The USA Drone Port’s Governing Board comprises the following entities: The Perry County Fiscal Court, Knott County Fiscal Court, Hazard Community and Technical College, Wendell Ford Regional Airport Board and local business and industry leaders.

 Our Advisory Board includes representatives from HCTC, Kentucky Department of Transportation Aviation branch, University of Kentucky, Morehead State University, and Eastern Kentucky University, Unmanned Services (a nationally prominent drone technology consulting firm based in Kentucky) and other agencies and firms in the fields of aeronautics, robotics, government, education and manufacturing.
 The first of its kind in the united states--Unmanned One-stop shop